HIV/AIDS Fast Facts

-(CNN)Here's a look at AIDS and HIV globally, with a special focus on Africa.
+(CNN)Here's a look at the origins, treatments and global response to HIV and AIDS.

 HIV stands for human immunodeficiency virus.